PastyPurpleTrolls/game-contest-server/documentation/user/index.md

 ##User Capabilities

+User is capable of

+* uploading Players
-Every user is capable of uploading Players and challenge other users.
+* and challenging other users.

 ##How To